mumuki/cspec/README.md

 should_string(<actual_word>) be equal to(<expected_word>);
 should_string(<actual_word>) not be equal to(<unexpected_word>);
 ```
-Also, CSpecs offers [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) for some of the assertions, like the following examples:
+Also, cspec offers [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) for some of the assertions, like the following examples:

 ```C
 should_bool(<actual_boolean>) be truthy;